FAQs about Adi Da & Adidam > Adi Da's Teaching Over Time > Words in Context

 All the world's great religions provide such a framework for exegesis of their sacred scriptures.
 In other words, they don't just provide the text alone, or just write an introduction to a sacred book, and leave it at that.
 They do much more: they provide "line by line" elaboration, footnote insertion, etc. of each nuance of each sentence, of everything worth knowing about the context of that sentence, etc. For example, for students of Judaism, the Midrash "fills in many gaps left in the biblical narrative regarding events and personalities that are only hinted at."
 [Samuel Rapaport, Tales and Maxims from the Midrash]

 The greatest scholars and Realizers of a religion or spiritual way have traditionally provided the commentaries.
 For instance, Adi Shankara, a great Realizer himself, wrote extensive commentaries on the Brahma Sutras and the Bhagavad Gita.
-Adi Da's Gnosticon and Pneumaton includes profound commentaries on many traditional sacred texts, including The Ribhu Gita, Maneesha Panchakam ("Five Verses on Wisdom"), Shankara's Dasasloki ("Ten Declarations"), the Devikalottara, and The New Testament.
+Adi Da's Gnosticon and Pneumaton include profound commentaries on many traditional sacred texts, including The Ribhu Gita, Maneesha Panchakam ("Five Verses on Wisdom"), Shankara's Dasasloki ("Ten Declarations"), the Devikalottara, and The New Testament.

 Because such commentary has been created often over a period of many centuries, for any given paragraph of a sacred scripture, you frequently can read the commentary from not just one but many commentators.